wrench-project/wrench/doc/wrench_101.md

   At least **one** WMS should be provided for running a simulation.
 By default, WRENCH does **not** provide a WMS implementation as part of its core components.
 Each example simulator in the `examples/` directory implements its own WMS.
-Additional WMSs implementations may also be found on the [WRENCH project website](https://wrench-project.org/usages.html).
+Additional WMS implementations may also be found on the [WRENCH project website](https://wrench-project.org/usages.html).
   See [WRENCH 102](@ref wrench-102) for information on how to implement a WMS.

-# Customizing Services #         {#wrench-101-customizing-services}
+# Customizing services #         {#wrench-101-customizing-services}

 Each service is customizable by passing to its constructor a _property list_, i.e., a key-value map where each key is a property and each value is a string.